Worthless Check Restitution Program

 - There is no amount, date, or signature on the check.

-- The check has not been processed by a bank.
+- The check has not been deposited and processed by a bank.

 - You were asked to hold the check before depositing or cashing it.